Best things to do in Egypt

 3. Taste local street food

 • Falafel: Deep-fried balls or patties made from ground chickpeas, herbs, and spices.
-Falafel is often served in a sandwich with vegetables and sauces.
+It's often served in a sandwich with vegetables and sauces.

 • Shawarma: Thin slices of grilled meat, usually chicken or lamb, served in pita bread with vegetables and sauces.

-• Koshary: A popular street food dish made from a combination of rice, lentils, and macaroni, topped with a spicy tomato sauce and fried onions.
+• Koshary: A popular dish made from a mix of rice, lentils, and macaroni, topped with spicy tomato sauce and fried onions.

-• Feteer: A type of savoury pastry made from thin layers of dough, filled with cheese, meat, or vegetables.
+• Feteer: A type of savory pastry made from thin layers of dough, filled with cheese, meat, or vegetables.

 Shawarma with chicken on wood table © MOUTASEM PHOTOGRAPHY/Shutterstock